Harry to give evidence in UK lawsuit against tabloid publisher

 However, the younger son of King Charles will on Tuesday and Wednesday face hours of cross-examination in the witness box from Andrew Green, MGN's lawyer, over 33 newspaper articles he says were based on information which had been unlawfully obtained.

-It will make him the first senior royal to give evidence for 130 years.
+It will make him the first senior British royal to give evidence for 130 years.

 The MGN trial began last month, with lawyers for Harry and the other claimants seeking to prove that unlawful information gathering was carried out with the knowledge and approval of senior editors and executives.